Diego Fagúndez: New England Revolution

 On November 15, 2010, Fagúndez was signed to a contract by the New England Revolution, making him the first ever homegrown player the Revolution signed from its youth academy.
 Although on the main club roster, he continued to train with and play for the academy team.

 He made his full professional debut on April 26, 2011, in a Revs' 3–2 victory over D.C.
 United in the Lamar Hunt US Open Cup.
 He made his league debut on August 6, 2011, as a substitute against Chivas USA, where he drew a penalty (which was converted by Shalrie Joseph) and scored his first goal for New England.

 Fagúndez became a regular starter for the New England Revolution in 2013, when he had a successful breakout season, scoring 13 goals and assisting 7.
 Fagúndez quickly became one of MLS's great young talents, and won player of the week honors in week 14 of the 2013 MLS season.
 Fagúndez obtained a US green card in October 2013 qualifying him as a domestic player under MLS squad rules.
 He was featured on an episode of documentary television show that MLS 36 in August 2013.
+MLS listed Fagundez at no. 5 on its annual "24 under 24" list of best young players for the 2013 season.

 Prior to the start of the 2015 season, rumors emerged of interest in Fagúndez from Serie A sides Atalanta B.C. and ACF Fiorentina, Neither side, however, was willing to match the $4 million fee asked by the Revolution for Fagúndez's services.

 During the 2015 season, Fagúndez became the youngest player in MLS history to reach 100 appearances for his club.

 Fagúndez was named the Midnight Riders Man of Year at the conclusion of the 2017 MLS season.